deadlydog/deadlydog.github.io/_posts/2025-04-02-My-favourite-git-aliases.md

 __Tip:__ Change the branches in the `egrep` command to match your own branch names that you never want it to delete.

+__Tip:__ If you don't like the long verbose alias name, give it a new one! 😊

 ---

 ```shell